 Volunteer activities have included serving as Precinct Election Judge, President of League of Women Voters, Wimberley Library master plan, Wimberley Flood Adopt-a-Family, meal deliver to Wimberley flood survivors, PTO treasurer, reading tutor for elementary school children, Boy Scouts of America, Woodcreek Public Facilities Vice President, Peg is a member of the Dripping Springs Presbyterian Church.

-Rev. Richard Young is the Senior Pastor of the Wimberley United Methodist Church.
+Rev. Wes Cain is the Senior Pastor of the Wimberley United Methodist Church.
 He is an ex-officio member of the Barnabas board of directors.

 Dorothy is a retired teacher, education consultant, and community networker.
 She taught high school English and then college English in the Freshman Studies program at St. Edward’s University in Austin.
 Dorothy also served as an education consultant at the Texas Education Agency and the Dana Center at the University of Texas in Austin, working with Title 1 schools to improve educational effectiveness.
 After retiring to Wimberley she has served on the boards for Habitat for Humanity, the Wimberley Valley Watershed Association, the Citizens Alliance for Responsible Development, Unity of Wimberley, and the Hays County League of Women Voters.
 Her community participation supports work that engages individual members and promotes projects that benefit the whole community.